Thursday, February 20, 2014

 Mursi men met along the roadside

 All in all, we've stopped and visited at least 10 unique tribes, each sporting their own forms of hairstyle, beaded jewelry, and varying degrees of nudity.
 I've had a great experience with each of them.
 Other memories include getting felt up by an old Karo women who couldn't seem to discern my gender.
-Without having first seen her sagging breasts, I surely wouldn't have been able to discern her's either.
-There was also the time an Arbore girl was fascinated with my hair, as nearly all of the tribes in this area lack the genetic capability to grow it.
-And I certainly will not forget the Konso boys who danced a tribal dance in the streets as our vehicle approached, in an effort to win our empty plastic water bottles.
+Although, without having first seen her sagging breasts, I surely wouldn't have been able to discern hers either.
+There was also the time an Arbore girl was fascinated with my long hair, as nearly all of the tribes in this area lack the genetic capability to grow and maintain it.
+And I certainly will not forget the Konso boys who danced a tribal dance in the streets as our vehicle approached, in an effort to win our empty plastic water bottles that they could use for practical as well as play purposes.
 The entire journey has been mesmerizing and I hope with all my heart that these indigenous communities will continue to strive in light of the destruction of their homes in the name of "progress", at the hands of the government and foreign investors.

 Members of the Arbore tribe observe us from a distance